gocityengineering/dora-metrics/README.md

 - cycle time
 - mean time to recovery

-These are the four metrics highlighted as worth measuring by the authors of [Accelerate](https://www.amazon.co.uk/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339); they are somewhat arbitrary but as good a starting point as any.
+These are the four metrics highlighted as worth measuring by the authors of [Accelerate](https://www.amazon.co.uk/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339).

 Different teams interpret the exact meaning of the four metrics in ways that make sense to them, which is exactly as it should be.
 This implementation applies the following: